Skills For Life

 The Scout Troop is the third section in the Scout Group, above Beavers and Cubs.
 The Scout Section is for young people aged between 10½ and 14 years.
 Scouts aims to build and develop young people’s confidence, sense of adventure and outdoor skills, as well as encouraging them to explore their beliefs and attitudes and be creative.
 It offers them the independence to put these skills into practice at camps and even on international trips

 Explorer Units are the fourth Section of the Scouting family after Beavers, Cubs and Scouts.
 Explorer Scouts are young people aged between 14 and 18years old.
+Explorer Units are a District provision and partner with Groups.
 With the support, direction and guidance of Unit leaders, Explorer Scouts are encouraged to lead themselves, design their own programme and work towards the top awards that Scouting offers.
 Explorers also have the opportunity to be a part of The Young Leaders’ Scheme which develops their leadership skills and sense of responsibility.